swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 a
 ~~~

-**Extra Challenge**: Reverse a string without a loop, using only indexing and the colon operator.
+**Extra Challenge**: Reverse the string `abracadabra` without a loop, using only indexing and the colon operator.

 ### Processing Multiple Files